MA Social Anthropology and Social Policy

-You will also use your research findings to complete an honours dissertation, and continue to choose option courses.
+You will also use your research findings to complete an honours dissertation, and continue to study optional courses.

-Most of the teaching takes place at facilities located within the University's Central Area.
-You will also have access to the University library and computer facilities.
+Most of the teaching on this programme takes place at facilities located within the University's Central Area.
+You will have access to the University library and computer facilities.

 Take a virtual tour

 You can take a closer look at the School of Social and Political Science and explore our facilities, and campus, on the University's Virtual Visit site.

 In addition to your research project, which may be based overseas, you will have the opportunity to study abroad through the University's international exchange programme.

 You will be taught through a combination of:

 You will receive supervision with your research project.